 By Andrew Osmond.

-Gurren Lagann, available to watch on Blu-ray and All4, and Promare, coming soon to home formats, both share a love of Big Dumb Anime Action.
+Gurren Lagann, available to watch on Blu-ray and All4, and Promare, also available on home video formats, both share a love of Big Dumb Anime Action.
 Mecha-riding heroes punch through frames at lightning speed while the world swivels and curly-wurlys to keep up.
 They also share a history and director: Hiroyuki Imaishi.
 This blog interviewed Imaishi and his colleagues last year, where he spoke of growing up on action animation; he was born in 1971, when the genre itself took flight.
 “I always liked action, robot animation; they’re not slow or atmospheric,” he said.
 “Or kids fighting; I liked that sort of thing since I was a child.”

 The anime of his childhood, Imaishi claimed, inspired his sense of humour, often with sex and toilet jokes.
 “That was my rebellious feeling towards everything.
 When I started out, all this naughty stuff was torn down, anime was quite gentrified.
 But I think the anime I used to watch when I was a child were more sexy.
 Actually, I didn’t make anything sex-related when I was making my own indie things; I started doing it once I was in [the industry] because everything was torn down and I just wanted to do something different.”